JulienGAMartin/JulienGAMartin.github.io/content/en/authors/p_thibaut_barra/_index.md

 organizations:
 - name: University of Ottawa
   url: ""
-role: Among individual differences in intra-individual variation in the wild, its importance and evolutionary consequences
+role: "PhD: Among individual differences in intra-individual variation in the wild, its importance and evolutionary consequences"
 #social:
 #- icon: envelope
 #  icon_pack: fas